This 2015 human/macaque study found:

 I didn’t understand the usefulness of using macaques as subjects.
 The researchers didn’t provide any tasks for the monkeys during the scans.
 The information this study gained only duplicated other studies.

 Also, the monkeys were anesthetized throughout the experiments.
-In my view, that fMRI scan data on anesthetized macaques would be able to provide directly comparable evidence to fMRI scan data on normal non-anesthetized humans who were recalling emotional memories was an assumption that needed to be addressed, but wasn’t.
+An assumption that needed to be addressed, but wasn’t, was that fMRI scan data on anesthetized macaques would be able to provide directly comparable evidence to fMRI scan data on normal non-anesthetized humans who were recalling emotional memories.

 Did the researchers use macaques simply because they were available?